carpodok/medium-stories/README.md

 <h2> <img src="https://media.giphy.com/media/QvpqIQAAl66EfoTJj8/giphy.gif"  height="30" > Getting Start </h2>

-To set up MovieMach on your local machine, follow these steps:
+To set up PokeApp on your local machine, follow these steps:

 1️⃣  Clone this repository to your preferred directory using the following command:
 ```